smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"true"`

-Controls whether Chainlink will attempt to automatically migrate the database on boot.
-If you want more control over your database migration process, you can set this to `false` and manually migrate the database using the CLI `migrate` command instead.
+This variable controls whether a Chainlink node will attempt to automatically migrate the database on boot.
+If you want more control over your database migration process, set this variable to `false` and manually migrate the database using the CLI `migrate` command instead.

 ### ORM_MAX_IDLE_CONNS

 - Default: `"10"`

-The max number of idle database connections that Chainlink will keep open.
-Think of this as the baseline number of database connnections per Chainlink instance.
+This setting configures the maximum number of idle database connections that the Chainlink node will keep open.
+Think of this as the baseline number of database connections per Chainlink node instance.
 Increasing this number can help to improve performance under database-heavy workloads.

-Be cautious because postgres has connection limits, if you are running several instances of Chainlink (or other application) on a single database server, you may run out of postgres connection slots if you raise this value too high.
+Postgres has connection limits, so you must use cation when increasing this value.
+If you are running several instances of a Chainlink node or another application on a single database server, you might run out of Postgres connection slots if you raise this value too high.

 ### ORM_MAX_OPEN_CONNS

 - Default: `"20"`

-The max number of database connections that Chainlink will have open at any one time.
-Think of this as the maximum burst upper bound limit of database connnections per Chainlink instance.
+This setting configures the maximum number of database connections that a Chainlink node will have open at any one time.
+Think of this as the maximum burst upper bound limit of database connections per Chainlink node instance.
 Increasing this number can help to improve performance under database-heavy workloads.

-Be cautious because postgres has connection limits, if you are running several instances of Chainlink (or other application) on a single database server, you may run out of postgres connection slots if you raise this value too high.
+Postgres has connection limits, so you must use cation when increasing this value.
+If you are running several instances of a Chainlink node or another application on a single database server, you might run out of Postgres connection slots if you raise this value too high.

 ## Database Global Lock

-Chainlink uses a database lock to ensure that only one instance of Chainlink can be run on the database at a time.
-Running multiple instances of Chainlink on a single database at the same time would likely to lead to strange errors and possibly even data integrity failures and should not be allowed.
+Chainlink nodes use a database lock to ensure that only one Chainlink node instance can be run on the database at a time.
+If you run multiple instances of a Chainlink node that share a single database at the same time, the node will encounter strange errors and data integrity failures.
+Do not allow multiple nodes to write data to the database at the same time.

 ### DATABASE_LOCKING_MODE

 - Default: `"dual"`

-DATABASE_LOCKING_MODE can be one of 'dual', 'advisorylock', 'lease' or 'none'.
+The `DATABASE_LOCKING_MODE` variable can be set to 'dual', 'advisorylock', 'lease' or 'none'.
 It controls which mode to use to enforce that only one Chainlink node can use the database.

-Previous versions of Chainlink used advisory locking only, so the default is `dual` to provide backwards and forwards compatibility.
+Previous Chainlink node versions used advisory locking only, so the default is `dual` to provide backward and forward compatibility.

 There are a few quirks to using advisory locks, so if you are sure you don't need backwards compatibility with older versions, we recommend setting this value to `lease`.

-- `dual` - The default: Uses both locking types for backwards and forwards compatibility.
+- `dual` - The default: Uses both locking types for backward and forward compatibility.
 - `advisorylock` - Advisory lock only
 - `lease` - Lease lock only
-- _none_ - No locking at all: Useful for advanced deployment environments when you are sure that only one instance of a Chainlink node will ever be running.
+- _none_ - No locking at all: This is useful for advanced deployment environments when you are sure that only one instance of a Chainlink node will ever be running.

 #### Technical details

-Ideally, node operators would be using a container orchestration system (e.g. Kubernetes) that ensures that only one instance of Chainlink ever runs on a particular postgres database.

-However, we are aware that many node operators do not have the technical capacity to do this.
-So a common use case is to run multiple Chainlink instances in failover mode (as recommended by our official documentation).
-The first instance will take some kind of lock on the database and subsequent instances will wait trying to take this lock in case the first instance disappears or dies.
+Ideally, node operators should use a container orchestration system, such as Kubernetes, that ensures that only one Chainlink node instance ever runs on a particular Postgres database.
+However, many node operators do not have the technical capacity to do this.
+A common use case is to run multiple Chainlink node instances in failover mode as recommended by our official documentation.
+The first instance will take some kind of lock on the database and subsequent instances will wait trying to take this lock in case the first instance fails.

-Traditionally Chainlink has used an advisory lock to manage this.
-However, advisory locks come with several problems, notably:
+Traditionally, Chainlink nodes used an advisory lock to manage this.
+However, advisory locks come with several problems:
 - Postgres does not really like it when you hold locks open for a very long time (hours/days).
-It hampers certain internal cleanup tasks and is explicitly discouraged by the postgres maintainers.
+It hampers certain internal cleanup tasks and is explicitly discouraged by the Postgres maintainers.
-- The advisory lock can silently disappear on postgres upgrade, meaning that a new instance can take over even while the old one is still running.
+- The advisory lock can silently disappear when you upgrade Postgres, so a new Chainlink node instance can take over even while the old node is still running.
-- Advisory locks do not play nicely with pooling tools such as pgbouncer.
+- Advisory locks do not work well with pooling tools such as pgbouncer.
-- If the application crashes, the advisory lock can be left hanging around for a while (sometimes hours) and can require manual intervention to remove it before another instance of Chainlink will allow itself to boot.
+- If the application crashes, the advisory lock can hang around for a while (sometimes hours) and can require manual intervention to remove it before another instance of Chainlink node will allow itself to boot.

-For this reason, we have introduced a new locking mode, `lease`, which is likely to become the default in future. `lease`-mode works as follows:
+For this reason, we have introduced a new locking mode, `lease`, which is likely to become the default in future.
+The `lease` locking mode works as follows:
-- Have one row in a database which is updated periodically with the client ID.
+- Have one row in a database that is updated periodically with the client ID.
-- CL node A will run a background process on start that updates this e.g. once per second.
+- Node A will run a background process on start that updates the client ID once per second.
-- CL node B will spinlock, checking periodically to see if the update got too old.
-If it goes more than a set period without updating, it assumes that node A is dead and takes over.
-Now CL node B is the owner of the row and it updates this every second.
+- Node B will spinlock, checking periodically to see if the client ID is too old.
+If the client ID is not updated after a period of time, node B assumes that node A failed and then takes over.
+Node B becomes the owner of the row and it updates the client ID once per second.
-- If CL node A comes back somehow, it will go to take out a lease and realise that the database has been leased to another process, so it will exit the entire application immediately.
+- If node A comes back, it will attempt to take out a lease and realize that the database has been leased to another process, so it will exit the entire application immediately.

-The default is set to `dual` which used both advisory locking AND lease locking, for backwards compatibility.
-However, it is recommended that node operators who know what they are doing, or explicitly want to stop using the advisory locking mode set `DATABASE_LOCKING_MODE=lease` in their ENV.
+The default is set to `dual`, which uses both advisory locking and lease locking for backwards compatibility.
+If you know what you are doing and want to stop using the advisory locking mode, set `DATABASE_LOCKING_MODE=lease`.

 ### ADVISORY_LOCK_CHECK_INTERVAL
 ADVANCED - DEV ONLY, not released
-It is not recommended to change this setting unless you know what you are doing.
+Do not change this setting unless you know what you are doing.

-(Only applies if `DATABASE_LOCKING_MODE` is set to enable advisory locking)
+This setting applies only if `DATABASE_LOCKING_MODE` is set to enable advisory locking.

 - Default: `"1s"`

-ADVISORY_LOCK_CHECK_INTERVAL controls how often Chainlink will check to make sure it still holds the advisory lock (if advisory locking is enabled).
-If it no longer holds it, it will try to re-acquire it and if that fails the application will exit.
+`ADVISORY_LOCK_CHECK_INTERVAL` controls how often the Chainlink node checks to make sure it still holds the advisory lock when advisory locking is enabled.
+If a node no longer holds the lock, it will try to re-acquire it.
+If the node cannot re-acquire the lock, the application will exit.

 ### ADVISORY_LOCK_ID
 ADVANCED - DEV ONLY, not released
-It is not recommended to change this setting unless you know what you are doing.
+Do not change this setting unless you know what you are doing.

-(Only applies if `DATABASE_LOCKING_MODE` is set to enable advisory locking)
+This setting applies only if `DATABASE_LOCKING_MODE` is set to enable advisory locking.

 - Default: `"1027321974924625846"`

-ADVISORY_LOCK_ID is the application advisory lock ID.
-Should match all other Chainlink nodes that might access this database.
+`ADVISORY_LOCK_ID` is the application advisory lock ID.
+This must match all other Chainlink nodes that might access this database.
 It is unlikely you will ever need to change this from the default.

 ### LEASE_LOCK_DURATION
 ADVANCED
 It is not recommended to change this setting unless you know what you are doing.

-(Only applies if `DATABASE_LOCKING_MODE` is set to enable lease locking)
+This setting applies only if `DATABASE_LOCKING_MODE` is set to enable lease locking.

 - Default: `"30s"`